 By entering the park early, you have a couple of hours to really enjoy Chichen Itza, without hordes of people everywhere.

-Staying overnight is a pleasurable way to experience the Chichen Itza and you might also combine the stay as part of a tour of the Ruta Puuc archaeological sites which include Uxmal, Kabáh, Nohpat, Sayil and Labná.
+You might also combine the stay as part of a tour of the Ruta Puuc archaeological sites which include Uxmal, Kabáh, Nohpat, Sayil and Labná.
 A tour of these important historical places with local stay-overs will give you deeper appreciation for the history and culture of the ancient Maya civilizations, without the commercial rush of the tour bus circuits.

 Experience Ancient Maya Civilizations with Mexperience

 We work with long-established experts who know this region intimately and will arrange an inspiring travel experience for you.
-Contact us and we’ll help you to create a memorable visit to the Yucatan: Plan Your Mexico Trip
+Contact us and we’ll help you to create a memorable visit to the Yucatán: Plan Your Mexico Trip